BirthdayExpress.com: 2010s

 BirthdayExpress.com, as a part of Liberty Media, became a brand managed on equal footing with Celebrate Express and Costume Express, as well as BuySeasons' BuyCostumes.com.
 In December 2010, Dan Haight replaced Jalem Getz as CEO and President of BuySeasons.
 He would be later replaced, in turn, by Dev Mukherjee, former SVP and President of Sears Holdings’ Home Appliances for stores and online, in 2013.

 Facilities

-BirthdayExpress.com operates out of a 472,000 sq. ft. corporate headquarters in New Berlin, Wisconsin.
-The company also operates a satellite facility in Bothell, Washington that employs a creative and product development team.
-The New Berlin campus houses the core of the company’s professional offices and its call center, as well as its warehouse and distribution/manufacturing center.
+BirthdayExpress.com operated out of a 472,000 sq. ft. corporate headquarters in New Berlin, Wisconsin.
+The company also operated a satellite facility in Bothell, Washington that employed a creative and product development team.
+The New Berlin campus housed the core of the company’s professional offices and its call center, as well as its warehouse and distribution/manufacturing center.

 1stWishes.com

-1stWishes.com is a separate retailing brand belonging to BuySeasons that was first created in 2006 to cater specifically to first birthdays.
+1stWishes.com was a separate retailing brand belonging to BuySeasons that was first created in 2006 to cater specifically to first birthdays.
 The website was relaunched in 2013 as "1stWishes.com by Birthday Express."